redwoodjs/redwoodjs-com-archive/docs/services.md

 })
 ```

-* `between`: conveience syntax for defining min and max as an array
+* `between`: convenience syntax for defining min and max as an array

 ```javascript
 validate(input.title, 'Title', {